fedeizzo/zettelkasten/icns.md

 * what are the main security concerns underlying the deployment of SAML?
 What are the main mitigations measures?
 * what is SPID?
 What is eIDAS?
 Is there a relationship between the two?
 * Give an example of scenario in which eIDAS is useful
+* what is access control and what is its basic architecture
+* what is an access control matrix?
+ACLs?
+Capabilities?
+* what is DAC?
+* what is MAC? define no read up and no write down properties
+* what are the differences, advantages and disadvantages of DAC and MAC?
+* what is RBAC? how does it simplify administration?
+* define principle of least priviledge
+* what is the confused deputy?
+* what is a trojan?
+* what is a covert channel?
+* how access control can mitigare command injection attacks?

 ## TODO list
 - [ ] in cybersec perspectives slides there is a reference to GDPR.
 Check if the content is the same inside GDPR and privacy slides